 Have you ever spontaneously decided to write a novel?

-Even acknowledging it here still seems ridiculous, but I was turning thirty and it got me thinking about what I'd achieved so far in life (in the way only a scary milestone can do).
+It still seems ridiculous to me, but I was turning thirty and it got me thinking about what I'd achieved so far in life (in the way only a scary milestone can do).

 When it first occurred to me to try writing a novel (in a kebab shop, at precisely 22:05 on the 2nd of October, 2019) I realised there were several ideas I'd been thinking about already.
 The catalyst was actually an old saying I must have heard repeated a million times;

 "There's a time and a place for everything."

 It's an old proverb, usually interpreted as meaning "Different things are appropriate on different occasions".
 Variations of the saying have been attributed to Benjamin Franklin and can be found as far back as the Old Testament (apparently).

 I couldn't help but imagine what it would mean to take the saying literally.
 What if there really was a time and a place for everything.
 What would that be like, and how would it work?

 "Who decides the time and place?"